Install and Configure b+s Partner Messaging for Webex Connect

 insert permSetAssignment;

-Execute - If no error are returned, the permission set has been successfully assigned to the Automated Process User
+Execute - If no error is returned, the permission set has been successfully assigned to the Automated Process User